JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/examples/two-species_logistic.md

 The logit-normal distribution expects a proportion and our data and model produce a percentage so we are required to divide these through by 100.

+In our ODE solver, we define the type of `tspan` using `eltype`.
+This is required to enable automatic differentiation to work correctly on the ODE; we use this for computing the Fisher Information Matrix.
+For more information see [Native Julia solvers compatibility with autodifferentiation](https://docs.sciml.ai/DiffEqDocs/stable/basics/faq/#Native-Julia-solvers-compatibility-with-autodifferentiation).

 ```julia
 @everywhere function DE!(dC, C, p, t)
     λ1, λ2, δ, KK = p